VH-Lab/NDI-matlab/docs/reference/+ndi/+setup/+daq/+metadatareader/AngelucciStims.m.md

   TF is 1 if the two objects are of the same class and have the same properties.
   TF is 0 otherwise.

-Help for ndi.setup.daq.metadatareader.AngelucciStims/eq is inherited from superclass NDI.DAQ.METADATAREADER
+Help for ndi.setup.daq.metadatareader.AngelucciStims/eq is inherited from superclass ndi.daq.metadatareader
 ```

 ---